Schools and colleges

 Established in 1945, the College of Nursing shares the university's research, teaching and community enrichment missions.

 The college is committed to providing an exceptional nursing education.
-Our faculty conducts innovative research that helps build the scientific foundation for clinical practice, advances preventive care, manages symptoms of illness, enhances end-of-life and palliative care, and influences the development of health care policy at all levels.
+Its faculty conducts innovative research that helps build the scientific foundation for clinical practice, advances preventive care, manages symptoms of illness, enhances end-of-life and palliative care, and influences the development of health care policy at all levels.
 Reflecting its location in a culturally diverse metropolitan area, the college is particularly concerned with reducing health disparities and improving health outcomes among minority populations.

 Students in the College of Nursing are passionate about making a positive difference in people's lives.
 Whether graduate or undergraduate, they choose Wayne State University because they want access to outstanding research and clinical faculty, the latest high-tech simulation facilities and a curriculum that prepares them for leadership in their profession.